 Hazardous Waste – Defined as set forth in California Code of Regulations, title 22, section 66261.3.

-Hydrologic Condition of Concern (HCOC) – A condition of a stream or channel, or some reach thereof, or a condition of some other waterbody (e.g., a vernal pool), where its hydrology is, or is proposed to be, altered by past or future development such that there has been, or could be, cumulatively significant adverse impacts to the physical or biological integrity of the waterbody.
+Hydrologic Condition of Concern (HCOC) – A condition of a stream or channel, or some reach thereof, or a condition of some other waterbody (e.g., a vernal pool), where its hydrology is, or is proposed to be, altered by past or future development such that there has been, or could be, cumulatively significant adverse impacts to the physical, chemical, or biological integrity of the waterbody.